General CAP 437 overview

-Additional criteria are given relating to vessels used in support of offshore mineral exploitation or renewable energy, which are not necessarily subject to HSE offshore regulation and also for other vessels such as tanker, cargo and
+Additional criteria are given relating to vessels used in support of offshore mineral exploitation or renewable energy, which are not necessarily subject to HSE offshore regulation and also for other vessels such as tanker, cargo and passenger vessels.

 In this publication, the term ‘helideck’ refers to all helicopter landing areas on fixed or floating offshore facilities used for the exploration or exploitation of oil and gas or exploitation of renewable energies.
-For helicopter landing areas on vessels the ICAO term ‘shipboard heliport’ may be used in preference to ‘helideck’.
+For helicopter landing areas on vessels, the ICAO term ‘shipboard heliport’ may be used in preference to ‘helideck’.

 As standards for best practice, this document applies the term “should” when referring to either an ICAO Standard or a Recommended Practice.
 The term “may” is used when a variation or alternative approach could be acceptable to the CAA.

 The UK HSE accepts that conformance with CAP 437 will demonstrate compliance with applicable offshore regulations.
 CAP 437 is under continuous review resulting from technological developments and experience; comments are always welcome on its application in practice.
 The CAA should be contacted on matters relating to interpretation and applicability of these standards and Aviation Law.

 In addition to the data covered by paragraph 6.3, it is strongly recommended that installations are provided with an automated means of ascertaining the following meteorological information at all times:

 - wind speed and direction (including variations in direction);

 - cloud amount and height of base (Above Mean Sea Level (AMSL));

 Reporting of meteorological information